matmanna/doctored/README.md

 ## 💬 About

-Made entirely by me using Jekyll and Tailwind following the [Tonic](https://tonic.hackclub.com) starter guide.
+Made entirely by me using Jekyll and Tailwind following the [Tonic](https://tonic.hackclub.com) starter guide and template.

 ## ⌨️ Usage